Are you looking to build and install DIY solar heating systems yourself?

 Moving air acts as a medium for collecting solar power from each cell and then brings the heat back into the room.
-The room, solar panel, air inlet, and air outlet form a closed-loop air circulation system.
+The room, solar panel, air intake, and air exhaust form a closed-loop air circulation system.

-The air cannot escape outside of the solar cell walls (pop can tube), which helps to avoid fogging and deposition of dust on the inner side of Plexiglas.
+The air cannot escape outside of the solar cell walls (pop can tube), which helps to avoid fogging and deposition of dust on the inner side of the Polycarbonat sheet.
 The following image shows a simplified sketch of all solar power system elements for air heating.

 OK, let's summarize how this thing works:

 The fan draws cold air from the room into the solar panel.
 The air goes through the filter and passes a one-way-pass-valve.
-Separate air-directing compartments (made of aluminum sheet 1 mm / 0.04 inches) distribute the air throughout the solar system.
+Separate airflow-directing compartments (made of aluminum sheet 1 mm / 0.04 inches) distribute the air throughout the solar panel system.

-We have strategically placed these boxes on the lower and upper part of the solar system.
-The bottom of the collector's housing is channeling the air into solar cells (tunnels constructed using pop cans).
+I have strategically placed these boxes on the lower and upper part of the solar system.
+The bottom of the collector's housing is funneling the air into solar cells (tunnels constructed using pop cans).
 The air gets warm in contact with the solar cell wall.
 It raises and goes toward the output located in the upper corner of the room.

-DIY solar panels are sun-powered, but electricity is still needed to drive the airflow.
-If you are living in a remote place (off the grid), you'll need to utilize solar electricity.
+DIY solar panels are indeed sun-powered, but electricity is still needed to drive the airflow.
+If you are living off the grid in a remote place (off the grid), you'll need to utilize solar electricity.
 Hook up a small PV solar panel or wind turbine to power the air blower.

 But before you do, make sure to read the next technique on my list…

 First Step - Cut Your Home's Heat Loss

-Before going solar, you'll need to conduct a thorough assessment of your home insulation.
+Before going solar, you'll need to conduct a thorough assessment of your home and roof insulation.
 The idea is to improve heating efficiency and cut all possible losses and achieve massive cost savings.

 Why is this part so important?

 Because after reducing heat losses in your home, you can install smaller solar space heater and get the same result as with the twice bigger solar system.